 - Calluses on your second toe (at the very spot where your toes overlap)

 - The thick skin under your big toe

 - Pain that may be persistent or it may come and go.

 - Difficulties when moving your big toe.

-Contact Northwest Surgery Center Colorado to schedule an appointment for free consultation.
+Contact Northwest Surgery Center Colorado to schedule an appointment for a free consultation.
 Depending on the urgency of your bunion problem, you can schedule a free consultation AND have bunion surgery on the same day!